EntySec/SeaShell/README.md

 * **2.** Pwny is loaded through `posix_spawn()`.
 * **3.** Connection established and Pwny is ready to receive commands.

+## Issues and Bugs

+SeaShell was just released and is in **BETA** stage for now.
+If you find a bug or some function that does not work we will be glad if you immediately submit an issue describing a problem.
+The more details the issue contains the faster we will be able to fix it.
 ## Legal Use

 Note that the code and methods provided in this repository must not be used for malicious purposes and should only be used for testing and experimenting with devices **you own**.
 Please consider out [Terms of Service](https://github.com/EntySec/SeaShell/blob/main/TERMS_OF_SERVICE.md) before using the tool.